-Looking For a New Scion tC in your area?
+Looking for a Used tC in your area?

 Have you driven a 2012 Scion tC?